ziyoung/better-wilcom-docs/wilcom-docs/Decorative/patterns/User-defined_splits.md

 ![PromptLineUserDefinedSplit.png](assets/PromptLineUserDefinedSplit.png)

-4Digitize the split line or press Enter to accept the default.
+4. Digitize the split line or press Enter to accept the default.
 Repeat this step for any additional split lines.

 ![UserDefinedSplit2.png](assets/UserDefinedSplit2.png)

-5If you have accepted the default, click Reshape Object.
+5. If you have accepted the default, click Reshape Object.
 Click the diamond control point in the center of the split line to invoke resizing control points.
 Use these to resize, rotate, or reposition the split line.

 ![UserDefinedSplit4.png](assets/UserDefinedSplit4.png)

-6Alternatively, click the split line at any point.
+6. Alternatively, click the split line at any point.
 [Control points](../../glossary/glossary) appear together with Reshape Views toolbar.
 Use these to reshape the split line like any outline object.
 Note that the split line can extend beyond the object itself.

 ![UserDefinedSplit3.png](assets/UserDefinedSplit3.png)

-7Press Esc to complete.
+7. Press Esc to complete.

 ## Tips for use...